 - Go to a LinkedIn Post and Copy the Link to Post

-Open up a new browser tab/window and go to any LinkedIn post.
-On the post, click on the 3 dots on the top right-hand corner of the post to open a menu option to copy the link to the post.
+Open a new browser tab/window and go to any LinkedIn post.
+On the post, click on the three dots in the top right-hand corner of the post to open a menu option to copy the link to the post.

 - Paste and go to the link of the post